dotnet/roslyn/docs/features/string-literals-data-section.md

 The actual generated code does not call `(byte*)Unsafe.AsPointer`.
 It simply emits `ldsflda` of the data field.
 That works but does not pass IL/PE verification.

+## Runtime

+Throughput of `ldstr` vs `ldsfld` is very similar (both result in one or two move instructions).

+In the `ldsfld` emit strategy, the `string` instances won't ever be collected by the GC once the generated class is initialized.
+`ldstr` has similar behavior, but there are some optimizations in the runtime around `ldstr`, e.g., they are loaded into a different frozen heap so machine codegen can be more efficient (no need to worry about pointer moves).

+Generating new types by the compiler means more type loads and hence runtime impact, e.g., startup performance and the overhead of keeping track of these types.

+The generated types are returned from reflection like `Assembly.GetTypes()` which might impact the performance of Dependency Injection and similar systems.

+> [!NOTE]
+> In practice, there might not be many generated types, it depends on the kind of the program
+> (whether it has lots of short strings or a few large strings) and how [the threshold](#configuration) is configured.

 ## Implementation